rytswd/get-gitops-k8s/README.md

 $ for i in install/kubernetes/helm/istio-init/files/crd*yaml; do kubectl apply -f $i; done
 ```

 All of the above works, provided you have followed everything in correct order.
 I have been bitten by Helm's Tiller for a number of times, such as [Error: could not find tiller](https://github.com/helm/helm/issues/4685), [Error: could not find a ready tiller pod](https://github.com/helm/helm/issues/2064), [Error: Unauthorized](https://github.com/helm/helm/issues/6315) to name a few.

+These are also unclear which steps have been taken, and how to delete them when you don't need them anymore.

+GitOps solution provides a very easily understandable model - whatever is in Git is what Kubernetes has.

+After using GitOps for production, it was cumbersome how development experience was not at the same standard due to lack of GitOps setup.
+This repository is meant to bridge that gap.